herbie.accessors.HerbieAccessor#

 ... "stid": ["aa", "bb", "cc"],

-... }
+... })

-Pick value at the nearest neighbor point >>> dsp = ds.herbie.pick_points(points, method=”nearest”)
+Get nearest neighbor values: >>> dsp = ds.herbie.pick_points(points, method=”nearest”)

-Get the weighted mean of the four nearest neighbor points >>> dsp = ds.herbie.pick_points(points, method=”weighted”)
+Get distance-weighted mean of 4 nearest points: >>> dsp = ds.herbie.pick_points(points, method=”weighted”)

-If you want to select points by a station name, swap the dimension. >>> dsp = dsp.swap_dims({“point”: “point_stid”})
+Index by station ID: >>> dsp = dsp.swap_dims({“point”: “point_stid”})

 plot(ax=None, common_features_kw={}, vars=None, **kwargs)[source]#